Ubiquitin: Breast cancer

 The BRCA1 gene is another tumor suppressor gene in humans which encodes the BRCA1 protein that is involved in response to DNA damage.
 The protein contains a RING motif with E3 Ubiquitin Ligase activity.
-BRCA1 could form dimer with other molecules, such as BARD1 and BAP1, for its ubiquitination activity.
+BRCA1 could form dimer with other molecules, such as BARD1 and BAP1, for its ubiquitylation activity.
 Mutations that affect the ligase function are often found and associated with various cancers.

 Cyclin E

 As processes in cell cycle progression are the most fundamental processes for cellular growth and differentiation, and are the most common to be altered in human carcinomas, it is expected for cell cycle-regulatory proteins to be under tight regulation.
 The level of cyclins, as the name suggests, is high only at certain a time point during the cell cycle.
-This is achieved by continuous control of cyclins or CDKs levels through ubiquitination and degradation.
+This is achieved by continuous control of cyclins or CDKs levels through ubiquitylation and degradation.
 When cyclin E is partnered with CDK2 and gets phosphorylated, an SCF-associated F-box protein Fbw7 recognizes the complex and thus targets it for degradation.
 Mutations in Fbw7 have been found in more than 30% of human tumors, characterizing it as a tumor suppressor protein.

 Increased ubiquitination activity

 Cervical cancer

 Oncogenic types of the human papillomavirus (HPV) are known to hijack cellular ubiquitin-proteasome pathway for viral infection and replication.
 The E6 proteins of HPV will bind to the N-terminus of the cellular E6-AP E3 ubiquitin ligase, redirecting the complex to bind p53, a well-known tumor suppressor gene whose inactivation is found in many types of cancer.
-Thus, p53 undergoes ubiquitination and proteasome-mediated degradation.
+Thus, p53 undergoes ubiquitylation and proteasome-mediated degradation.
 Meanwhile, E7, another one of the early-expressed HPV genes, will bind to Rb, also a tumor suppressor gene, mediating its degradation.
 The loss of p53 and Rb in cells allows limitless cell proliferation to occur.

 p53 regulation

 Gene amplification often occur in various tumor cases, including of MDM2, a gene encodes for a RING E3 Ubiquitin ligase responsible for downregulation of p53 activity.
-MDM2 targets p53 for ubiquitination and proteasomal degradation thus keeping its level appropriate for normal cell condition.
+MDM2 targets p53 for ubiquitylation and proteasomal degradation thus keeping its level appropriate for normal cell condition.
 Overexpression of MDM2 causes loss of p53 activity and therefore allowing cells to have a limitless replicative potential.

 p27

 Another gene that is a target of gene amplification is SKP2.
-SKP2 is an F-box protein with a role in substrate recognition for ubiquitination and degradation.
+SKP2 is an F-box protein with a role in substrate recognition for ubiquitylation and degradation.
 SKP2 targets p27Kip-1, an inhibitor of cyclin-dependent kinases (CDKs).
 CDKs2/4 partner with the cyclins E/D, respectively, forming a family of cell cycle regulators which control cell cycle progression through the G1 phase.
 Low level of p27Kip-1 protein is often found in various cancers and is due to overactivation of ubiquitin-mediated proteolysis through overexpression of SKP2.